baharclerode/test-project/README.md

+# Test Project

+This project is used for testing various build and release process changes.

 # DropWizard Async Support

 This bundle adds support for resources methods to return `CompletionStage`.
 The methods will be automatically converted to asynchronous